 “Come on!
 Get with me here!”
 Jillian smacked him again.
 “I harvested your consciousness because I liked what I saw and I took what I wanted.
 You’re like my magic mushroom or winged boots.
 I want my pronouns back!”

 Dan’s worms shuddered.
 He built pseudopods just to hug himself.
-“I’m still worried,” he said, “like I always am.
+“I’m still worried,” he thought, “like I always am.
 Which one of us is wearing the other like a suit of armor?”

-“I don’t care, and neither should you!” said Jillian.
+“I don’t care, and neither should you!” thought Jillian.
 “I don’t wanna be Jillian.
 I want us both to pilot Jay: a master of life and death and neither male nor female but giant fucking anime space-robot!”
-She reached her hand out again and Dan recoiled, but she didn’t slap him.
+She reached her pseudopod out again and Dan recoiled, but she didn’t slap him.
 She’d extended her hand to shake.
-Dan’s lower lip quivered.
+Dan quivered.
 He shook her hand, and she helped him stand.
 Both worm-bundles were finally roughly anthropoid.
 “Now buckle up.
 We’ve got our work cut out for us.”

 Jay’s skull illuminated around them.
 Monitors above control-panels displayed the dark view behind his closed eyelids.
 “What work is cut out for us?” asked Dan.
-“Don’t throw yourself to Anihilato the way I did!”
+“Don’t throw yourself at Anihilato the way I did!”

 “Professor Akayama thought Faith would help her wrangle the longest worm.”
 Jillian sat in the Commander’s chair and fastened six seat-belts.
 “Faith doesn’t like Anihilato, so Akayama’s multilayered-sieve needs another go-between.
 That’s why she locked you in a box for Faith to dig up, not as a punishment, but because she knew your misguided desire for self-worth would lead you straight to the King of Dust.”